-Perennial with branching, winged stems.
-Flowerheads many, with 8–13 yellow ray florets fan-shaped, notched, reflexed downward.
-The large disk is brownish or purplish, dome-shaped to nearly spherical.
+Purple-headed sneezeweed is a perennial wildflower with branching, winged stems.
+The flowerheads are many, with 8–13 yellow ray florets that are fan-shaped, notched, and reflexed downward.
+The large disk is brownish or purplish and dome-shaped to nearly spherical.
 Blooms June–November.
-Leaves, at flowering time, mostly on the middle parts of the stem and withered away on the lower parts; alternate, narrowly lance-shaped, with or without a few teeth; the leaf tissue extending down the stem as wings.
+Leaves, at flowering time, are mostly on the middle parts of the stem, having withered away on the lower parts; leaves are alternate, narrowly lance-shaped, with or without a few teeth; the leaf tissue extending down the stem as wings.

 Similar species: Four species of Helenium grow in Missouri.
 The others are discussed elsewhere in this guide.
 All have rounded disks and yellow, fan-shaped, drooping ray flowers.
 This is the only one that has purplish or brownish disk florets.

 Height: 8 inches to nearly 4 feet.

 Occurs on banks of streams, rivers, and spring branches, margins of sinkhole ponds, sloughs, swamps, bottomland prairies, moist depressions of upland prairies, bottomland forests, and seepy ledges of bluffs; also pastures, old fields, ditches, railroads, roadsides, and moist, open, disturbed areas.